Sporting

 With its distinctive, curly coat and smooth rat tail, the Irish Water Spaniel is a dog that stands out from the crowd.
-They're energetic and powerful but also very affectionate and are as good as companions as they are as working dogs.
+They’re energetic and powerful but also very affectionate and are as good companions as they are as working dogs.

 They’ll keep you active, and they love an adventure, but once they’re back home, they’ll give you boundless love and devotion.